Laboratory-Based Disease Surveillance Training

 APPLY ONLINE NOW

-Why Choose Amref Internatinal University?
+Why Choose Amref International University?

 At Amref International University, we empower you to lead and innovate with a focus on health, development, and technology.
 Our dynamic programs, experienced faculty, and hands-on learning ensure you gain both knowledge and practical skills.